eliasskeppstedt/Keyboard-ReLay/app/daemon/info.md

 ## How it works

+## X11

+The library <X11/extensions/XI.h> / <X11/extensions/XInput.h> will return NoSuchExtension if an extension request is made to a server that does not support the input extension.

 ## Core Foundation
 A framework Apple provides that enables low level functionalities for programs on Mac OS.